dthtien/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

 Some definitions also include the ability to add, update or delete key/value pairs, which is not provided in immutable versions, where such operations would result in the creation of a new dictionary.
 The immutable versions will implement similar operations returning a new structure instead of modifying it.

 There are multiple ways of implementing a data structure providing these operations.
-A naive and inefficient version could be to use an array where each element is a key value pair:
+A naive and fairly inefficient version could be to use an array where each element is a key value pair:

 ``` ruby
 def add(map, key, value)